php-school/phpschool.io/README.md

 You can disable the cache by setting `CACHE.FPC.ENABLE` to `false` in your `.env` file.

 ## Build CSS & JS

+This needs to be done for the main website (non cloud) to run in development mode.

 ```shell
 npm run build